 You are considering an Original Equipment Manufacturing (OEM) partner to support you in bringing your idea to market.
-The planned IVD device may require components, robotics and modules.
+The planned in vitro diagnostic device may require components, robotics and modules.
 You may need integration into an existing platform or the development of a completely new customized system.
+You may need to react quickly to unexpected circumstances requiring rapid changes in the throughput of your instruments.
 What else should you take into account when selecting an ideal OEM partner?

 Keys to a successful OEM partnership